abelsj60/my-site/app/data/reveries/02-02-2019-welcome-to-reverie.md

 Here's what it may be:

-A spot for a few thoughts about whatever inspires me, momentarily.
+A spot for a few thoughts about whatever momentarily inspires me.
 That should keep it light, although, I have a couple longer pieces I'd like to do about things like:

 * The state of broadcast TV Web sites
 * Some thoughts on Netflix and Amazon Prime